 - 2-Minute Article

-Take advantage of these tips to prepare for healthcare costs in retirement.
+Take advantage of these tips to prepare for future medical expenses.

 Healthcare is a retirement expense many people underestimate.

 Recent projections reveal that a couple aged 65 should prepare to spend $264,0001 on healthcare during their retirement.
-Fortunately, planning ahead can help you cover those costs — without jeopardizing your other retirement goals.
+Fortunately, planning ahead can help STET cover those costs — without jeopardizing other retirement goals.

 How healthcare costs add up: